gcentral/Website/content/VIPM/national_instruments_lib_pedometer_for_ni_myrio/index.md

 title: "Pedometer for NI myRIO"
 externalUrl: https://www.vipm.io/package/national_instruments_lib_pedometer_for_ni_myrio
 date: 2016-05-19
-summary: "The Pedometer for NI myRIO runs on the 1900 and 1950 models."
+summary: "The Pedometer for NI myRIO app tranforms the myRIO into a handheld pedometer that counts your steps and calculates your average step length."
 showSummary: true
 showAuthor: false
 showEdit: false